-Personal information provided to the Medical Services Plan /Health Insurance BC is collected under the authority of the Medicare Protection Act and is used to determine eligibility for Ministry programs available to residents of BC.
+Personal information provided to the Medical Services Plan/Health Insurance BC (MSP/HIBC) is collected under the authority of the Medicare Protection Act and is used to determine eligibility for Ministry of Health (Ministry) programs available to residents of BC.
 This information is protected and accessible under the Freedom of Information and Protection of Privacy Act.
 It is treated with the utmost confidentiality.

-Information submitted by nurse practitioners related the clinical care of an MSP beneficiary is likewise collected under the authority of the Medicare Protection Act and is protected with the same degree of confidentiality and respect.
+Information submitted by nurse practitioners (NPs) related the clinical care of an MSP beneficiary is likewise collected under the authority of the Medicare Protection Act and is protected with the same degree of confidentiality and respect.